briandrum/codes.forchagrin.com/_chapters/chapter-915-storm-sewers-culverts-and-roadside-ditches.md

-1. _(a)_ Notwithstanding any other provision of this chapter, the Village Engineer shall view each application separately and shall determine whether or not it is in the Village’s best interest to allow any filling in, covering, regrading or installing of storm sewers and basins, or any alteration of the course or grade of any roadside drainage ditch, tree lawn or other portion of a dedicated street or highway within the Village.
+1. _(a)_ Notwithstanding any other provision of this chapter, the Village Engineer shall view each application separately and shall determine whether or not it is in the Village's best interest to allow any filling in, covering, regrading or installing of storm sewers and basins, or any alteration of the course or grade of any roadside drainage ditch, tree lawn or other portion of a dedicated street or highway within the Village.
 If the Village Engineer